vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Debugging/Debugger.md

 #### Usage
 ##### Visual Studio
 VS has a great rundown of their debugger found [here](https://docs.microsoft.com/en-us/visualstudio/debugger/debugger-feature-tour).
 Instructions about configuration are not specific to Unity and can be ignored.
+If you're looking for video tutorials, [this video series](https://www.youtube.com/playlist?list=PLReL099Y5nRdW8KEd59B5KkGeqWFao34n) is a fantastic overview of using the debugger with Unity specifically.

 ##### Visual Studio Code